 The sloppy fit affected many aspects of our experience in this shoe, from comfort to stability, and not for the better.
 These problems, combined with the thin and relatively unprotective midsole and less than perfect traction, ensured that this shoe fell near the bottom of our comparative rankings.
 Despite this, we feel there are compelling reasons some people may want to give them a spin (price, weight), but warn not to expect the most highly refined product.

 Among the shoes in this review, these have perhaps the least amount of protective foam underfoot, which is also fairly squishy and lacking in firm shock absorbing ability.
 Suffice to say that you can feel every little pebble that you step on while wearing these shoes, and they are thus best used on smooth and fast dirt trails, rather than on rocky, rooty terrain.
 The upper is also lacking in protection, with exposed lightweight mesh on all sides, even in the high wear areas.
 That said, we appreciate the excellent and effective toe bumper.
-For a low to the ground shoe that still offers an impressive amount of underfoot protection, check out the Nike Terra Kiger 5.

 We are a bit conflicted on how to rate this shoe for comfort, because the fit is terrible, but the shoe itself isn't that uncomfortable.
 It might be best to say that we enjoyed this shoe more simply wearing it around town and walking around than we did while running in it.